Sharkstopper/Analytics/machinelearning/README.md

 ```
 </font>

-Since several different models are available; each with varying capabilities or use case, the dataset must be presented in various ways.
-Here are a few data transformation.
+Since several different models are available in the MLTK; each with varying capabilities or use case, the dataset must be presented in various ways.
+Here are a few data transformations.

 The first is in categorical form:
 ![Splunk Output of transformed to catagorical data](/source/images/TransCategoricalData.png)